notesoft/firebird/doc/sql.extensions/README.schemas.md

 -Schema "Weird ""Schema""" already exists
 ```

+The `RDB$ERROR(EXCEPTION)` expression now returns the fully qualified and quoted name of the exception as well.

 ### Object name parsing outside SQL

 When working with object names in `isc_dpb_search_path`, `isc_sdl_schema`, and `MAKE_DBKEY`, the names follow the same